-- Arginine: stimulates immune function, fights fatigue and optimizes heart health.
+- Arginine: Arginine stimulates immune function, fights fatigue and optimizes heart health.

-- Alanine: aids in metabolism and provides energy for muscles, brain and central nervous system.
+- Alanine: Research suggests that alanine aids in metabolism and provides energy for muscles, brain and central nervous system.

-- Cysteine: as the main type of protein found in hair, skin and nails, cysteine is crucial for collagen production and skin health.
+- Cysteine: Cysteine is the main type of protein found in hair, skin and nails, and it is crucial for collagen production and skin health.

-- Glutamate: acts as a neurotransmitter in the central nervous system.
+- Glutamate: This non-essential amino acid acts as a neurotransmitter in the central nervous system.

-- Aspartate: helps produce several other amino acids, including asparagine, arginine and lysine.
+- Aspartate: Aspartate helps produce several other amino acids, including asparagine, arginine and lysine.

-- Glycine: functions as a neurotransmitter to support brain health.
+- Glycine: Glycine functions as a neurotransmitter to support brain health.

-- Proline: found in collagen, which helps promote joint health, metabolism and skin elasticity.
+- Proline: Proline is found in collagen, which helps promote joint health, metabolism and skin elasticity.

-- Serine: necessary for fat metabolism, immune function and muscle growth.
+- Serine: Serine is necessary for fat metabolism, immune function and muscle growth.

-- Tyrosine: helps synthesize thyroid hormones, melanin and epinephrine.
+- Tyrosine: Tyrosine helps synthesize thyroid hormones, melanin and epinephrine.

-- Glutamine: supports many metabolic processes and provides energy for the cells in the body.
+- Glutamine: Studies indicate that glutamine supports many metabolic processes and provides energy for the cells in the body.

-- Asparagine: acts as a diuretic and optimizes brain and nerve cell function.
+- Asparagine: Asparagine acts as a diuretic, and it optimizes brain and nerve cell function.

-Amino acids can also be classified into other groups based on their structure and side chains, including polar amino acids, aromatic amino acids, hydrophobic amino acids, ketogenic amino acids, basic amino acids and acidic amino acids.
+Amino acids can also be classified into other groups based on their structures and side chains, including:

 1. Enhance Weight Loss